Module Code

 Learning opportunities associated with this course are outlined below:

-You’ll be part of a relatively small, informal and engaging class.
-You’ll get to know your classmates and your lecturers well during class discussions, practical classes and field trips.
-Students will be assigned an Advisor of Studies who will offer support with study-related issues and will signpost to wider University services and support.
+Teaching takes the form of lectures, workshops, lab classes, computer practicals, and fieldtrips.
+You will be part of a relatively small, informal and engaging class and will get to know your classmates and lecturers well.
+The Course Director will offer support with study-related issues and will signpost to wider University services and support where needed.
 Module coordinators will provide study support for issues relating to specific modules.
 Supervisors for the Research Project will provide 1-to-1 supervision and guidance relating to the Research Project.
 Students will have access to a number of school-wide and programme-specific resources on Canvas, including the School PGT Handbook for written information on the teaching, learning and pastoral support infrastructure in the school; and module content to support with learning and assessments within modules.
 Students will also have access to a number of discipline-specific physical resources within Geography, including the bespoke MSc Climate Change Lab for working outside timetabled classes (with 15 computers and lots of bench space), the Centre for GIS and Geomatics for project work involving GIS; the Map Library (by appointment) for project work involving print maps; the Student Resource Room for socialising outside timetabled classes (with a tea/coffee machine available and some comfy seating); and a number of laboratories for project work involving physical analysis of primary data in the labs.
 Since the programme is open to applicants from any subject, we will also support those students with a less scientific/practical/technical background by offering online “help surgeries” as part of any core module practical classes (e.g. using ArcGIS Pro, Microsoft Excel, R Studio).
 Students will also be encouraged to make use of faculty support services on technical aspects of the course, including the EPS Mathematics and Statistics Helpdesk (MASH).

 Assessments associated with the course are outlined below: